redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 Currently, RedwoodJS does not offer rate limiting in the framework, but your deployment target infrastructure may.
 This is a feature RedwoodJS will investigate for future releases.

-For more information about Rate Limiting in Node, consider:
+For more information about Rate Limiting in Node.js, consider:

 * [Understanding and implementing rate limiting in Node.js](https://blog.logrocket.com/rate-limiting-node-js/) on Logrocket

-* Denial-of-Service.
-Example, if query db, consume all connections.

 #### IP Address Whitelisting